-For areas in a plane, we proceed in the following standard way: we define the area A of a rectangle of sides a and b as A = ab; since any polygon can be rearranged into a rectangle with a finite number of straight cuts, we can then define an area value for all

-Page 250 rectangle what a finite of of straight cuts, we can be include for an area value for an object of the sum of infinitely many polygons.
+For areas in a plane, we proceed in the following standard way: we define the area A of a rectangle of sides a and b as A = ab; since any polygon can be rearranged into a rectangle with a finite number of straight cuts, we can then define an area value for all polygons.
+Subsequently, we can define area for nicely curved shapes as the limit of the sum of infinitely many polygons.
 This method is called integration; it is introduced in detail in the section on physical action.